ChrisThinkful/Rock-Paper-Scissors/README.md

 ### Purpose

-The purpose of this project is to further develop my skills as a Web Developer by revisiting the foundations of CSS, HTML, and JavaScript.
+The purpose of this project is to further develop my skills as a Web Developer by revisiting the foundations: CSS, HTML, and JavaScript.